-Self-Verification Eligible Pre-Construction Notification Required ≤500 linear feet of drainage ditch will be reshaped provided excavated material is deposited in an upland area.
-1.>500 linear feet of drainage ditch will be reshaped, excavated material is deposited in a water of the U.S., or the reshaping of the ditch increases the drainage capacity beyond the original asbuilt capacity or expands the area drained by the ditch as originally constructed (i.e., the capacity of the ditch is not the same as originally constructed or drains additional wetlands or other waters of the U.S.).
-2. Routine maintenance of existing ditches that results in the combined loss of ≥5,000 square feet of tidal and non-tidal waters.
-3. Permanent and temporary impacts in tidal vegetated shallows.
-4. New ditches or relocation of drainage ditches constructed in waters of the U.S. (i.e., the location of the centerline of the reshaped drainage ditch is not approximately the same as the location of the centerline of the original drainage ditch).
-5. Activities that are not eligible for SV and do not require an IP.
+≤500 linear feet of drainage ditch will be reshaped provided excavated material is deposited in an upland area.

+- 1.>500 linear feet of drainage ditch will be reshaped, excavated material is deposited in a water of the U.S., or the reshaping of the ditch increases the drainage capacity beyond the original asbuilt capacity or expands the area drained by the ditch as originally constructed (i.e., the capacity of the ditch is not the same as originally constructed or drains additional wetlands or other waters of the U.S.). - 2.
+Permanent and temporary impacts in tidal vegetated shallows. - 3.
+New ditches or relocation of drainage ditches constructed in waters of the U.S. (i.e., the location of the centerline of the reshaped drainage ditch is not approximately the same as the location of the centerline of the original drainage ditch). - 4.
+Activities that are not eligible for SV and do not require an IP.

 Note: Some ditch activities are exempt under Section 404(f) of the CWA (see 33 CFR 323.4).

 GP 23.
-LINEAR TRANSPORATION PROJECTS AND WETLAND/STREAM CROSSINGS (Authorities: §10 & §404)
+LINEAR TRANSPORTATION PROJECTS AND WETLAND/STREAM CROSSINGS (Authorities: §10 & §404)